-COVID-19 Update — Please see our Health and Safety Policies for details on how we are keeping program participants and staff safe this fall.
+COVID-19 Update — Please see our Health and Safety Policies for details on how we are keeping program participants and staff safe.
 Modifications to these policies may need to happen as guidance from local, state, and national officials changes.
 Thanks for your patience during this challenging time.
 See also our Air Quality Monitoring Policies.

 WHAT PARENTS ARE SAYING: “In the pandemic, we’ve seen two different preschools close, and I’ve felt very uncomfortable sending my four year old to indoor childcare.
 After six months of no childcare, I was worried that my introverted kiddo might struggle with new teachers and kids but he LOVED Wonder Keepers from day one.
 When he heard he was going back another day, he literally jumped for joy.
 He keeps asking me when it’s a nature school day and has been so excited to return.
 Thank you, Nearby Nature!!!!” — Sarah, Wonder Keepers Mom

-- Wonder Keepers (ages 4-5) – Participants in each month-long session of this program will enjoy two half-days (September-December 2020 — Wednesday/Friday mornings) or one half day of nature discovery per week (Wednesday afternoons from 12:30-4:30) in the Learnscape and out in Alton Baker Park.
+- Wonder Keepers (ages 4-5) – Participants in each month-long session of this program will enjoy one half day of nature discovery per week (Wednesday afternoons from 12:30-4:30) in the Learnscape and out in Alton Baker Park.
 Sensory adventures, cooperative activities, nature storytelling, garden exploration, Earth art, and free time in our outdoor play spaces will help young children develop a personal connection to the wonders of the natural world as well as social and independent exploring skills.
-(Note: Priority for enrollment goes to Essential Workers, see details below.)

-- Natural Neighbors (ages 6-10) – Participants in each month-long session of this program will enjoy two half-day adventures (September-December 2020 — Wednesday/Friday afternoons) or one half day adventure (January-February 2021) per week in Alton Baker Park and our Learnscape.
+- Natural Neighbors (ages 6-10) – Participants in each month-long session of this program will enjoy one or two days of after school adventures per week (choice of Monday and/or Friday afternoons 2:30-5:30) in Alton Baker Park and our Learnscape.
 Nature study tools and resources such as nets, magnifiers, cameras, iNaturalist, and art materials will help participants get to know their nearby animal and plant neighbors, create seasonal chapters for their own park nature guides, and deepen their personal connections to the amazing natural community we all call home.
-(Note: Kids can participate in both of our school-aged programs that are one day a week in Jan-Feb, but only one of our school-aged programs in months where class meets twice per week.)

 Group Size and Ages

-Enrollment is capped at 10-12 students per program.
-We love getting to know your kids!
-Your child will get lots of individual attention.
 Nearby Nature School programs serve kids in two different age groups — Pre-K (ages 4-5) and School-Aged (ages 6-10).
 Enrollment is capped at 10-12 students per program.

-Two staffers run each program — one lead staff instructor and a trained volunteer or assistant instructor.
+At least two staffers run each program — one lead staff instructor and a trained volunteer or assistant instructor.
 Some programs also have an additional volunteer.
 Staff instructors are experienced educators and volunteers have all participated in our program training sessions.
-All staff are First Aid/CPR certified and all staff and volunteers are background checked.
+All staff are First Aid/CPR certified and all staff and volunteers are background checked and fully vaccinated.

 - A minimum non-refundable deposit of $35 is required to hold your program space.